-6.2.6 HTML annotation: coverage html
+6.2.6 HTML reporting: coverage html

-Coverage.py can annotate your source code for which lines were executed and which were not.
+Coverage.py can annotate your source code to show which lines were executed and which were not.
 The html command creates an HTML report similar to the report summary, but as an HTML file.
 Each module name links to the source file decorated to show the status of each line.